heathermiller/dist-prog-book/chapter/8/big-data.md

 title:  "Large Scale Parallel Data Processing"
 by: "Jingjing and Abhilash"
 ---
+2015 NSDI Ousterhout
+latency numbers that every programmer should know
 ## Outline
 - Programming Models
-  - Data parallelism (most popular, standard map/reduce/functional pipelining)
-    - MapReduce: What is the motivation for MapReduce?
-How does the abstraction capture problem in a easy way?
-What are the map and reduce functions?
-What are limitations of this model?
-In real world applications, we want to do pipelining and it comes with lots of management issues, thus we introduce FlumeJava.
+  - Data parallelism: what is data parallelism and how do the following models relate to each other?
+    - MapReduce
+    - FlumeJava
+    - Dryad
-    - FlumeJava: Pipeling
+    - Spark
-    - Dryad: What if we think individual computation tasks as vertices?
-We essentially construct a communication graph between those vertices.
-What programmers need to do is to describe this DAG graph and let Dryad execution engine to construct the execution plan and take care of scheduling.
-Like MP, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
-This motivates a more declarative programming model: DryadLINQ as a querying language.
-    `Q: Should this go to execution model?`
-    - Spark: what is Spark? how is it different from map reduce?
-(RDD/lineage: can support iterative algorithm, interactive analytics;) what is pipelining? why is Spark so powerful - RDD and API?
-What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
-What are the transformations and actions available in Spark ?
   - Large-scale Parallelism on Graphs
     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
     - GraphX programming model - discuss disadvantages graph-parallel model to data parallel model for large scale graph processing? how graphX combines the advantages of both the models? representation of a graph in GraphX?  discuss the model, vertex cut partitioning and its importance? graph operations ?

-  - Querying: we need more declarative interfaces, built on top MP models.
+  - Querying: we need more declarative interfaces, built on top MR models.
     - Sawzall {%cite pike2005interpreting --file big-data %}: first one propose
     - Pig {% cite olston2008pig --file big-data %}: on top of Hadoop, independent of execution platform, in theory can compiled into DryadLINQ too; what is the performance gain/lost?
 Easier to debug?
     - Hive {%cite thusoo2009hive --file big-data %}
     - DryadLINQ: SQL-like, uses Dryad as execution engine;
     `Suggestion: Merge this with Dryad above?`
-    - Dremel, query natively w/o translating into MP jobs
+    - Dremel, query natively w/o translating into MR jobs
     - Spark SQL {%cite --file big-data %} - Limitations of Relational alone models? how SparkSQL model overcomes it? goals of SparkSQL? how it leverages the Spark programming model? what is a DataFrame and how is it different from a RDD? what are the operations a DataFrame provides? how is in-memory caching different from Spark?

 - Execution Models
   - MapReduce (intermediate writes to disk): What is the sequence of actions when a MapReduce functions are called?
 How is write-to-disk good/bad (fault-tolerant/slow)?
 How does the data are transmitted across clusters efficiently (store locally)?
-To shorten the total time for MP operations, it uses backup tasks.
-When MP jobs are pipelined, what optimizations can be performed by FlumeJava?
+To shorten the total time for MR operations, it uses backup tasks.
+When MR jobs are pipelined, what optimizations can be performed by FlumeJava?
 In spite of optimizations and pipelining, what is the inherent limitation (not support iterative algorithm?)
   - Spark (all in memory): introduce spark architecture, different layers, what happens when a spark job is executed? what is the role of a driver/master/worker, how does a scheduler schedule the tasks and what performance measures are considered while scheduling? how does a scheduler manage node failures and missing partitions? how are the user defined transformations passed to the workers? how are the RDDs stored and memory management measures on workers? do we need checkpointing at all given RDDs leverage lineage for recovery? if so why ?
   - Graphs :
     - Pregel :Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.